 In this post, we share Irish author, Anne Enright’s 10 rules for writing fiction.

-Anne Enright is an is an Irish writer.
+Anne Enright is an Irish writer.
 She was born 11 October 1962.

 She has published half a dozen novels, many short stories and a non-fiction work called Making Babies: Stumbling into Motherhood.
 She is a Fellow of the Royal Society of Literature.